Kilarin/minetest-mod-bridgetool/README.md

 [https://github.com/Kilarin/minetest-mod-bridgetool/archive/master.zip](https://github.com/Kilarin/minetest-mod-bridgetool/archive/master.zip)

 **To install:**<p>
-Simply unzip the file into your mods folder, then rename the resulting folder from minetest-mod-bridgetool-master to bridgetool<p>
+Simply unzip the file into your mods folder, then rename the resulting folder from bridgetool-master to bridgetool<p>
 OR, simply install it directly from minetest using the online mod repository.

 **Mod Database:**<p>